 This is a big difference from where the Seattle housing market has been over the previous six years up to mid-2018, where housing prices increased over 115%.
 During those years, average home prices in Seattle were increasing at a faster pace compared to most other centers across the nation.

 Cool Seattle Housing Market Right Now, But Warming Into 2020

 The supply situation in Seattle has been rather tight over the past few years along with the high level of demand in the area, which is what has largely contributed to the rapid price gains in the area.
 But today, the inventory situation is much different.

-In addition to the rise in inventory in Seattle, homes are also taking longer to sell.
-As of the end of January, 2019, the median number of days on the market for homes in Seattle was 47, which is about triple the amount of time from the same time 12 months before.
-For the first time in a while, buyers may have more negotiating power.
+In addition to the rise in inventory in Seattle, homes are taking less time to sell.
+As of the end of January 2020, the median number of days on the market for homes in Seattle was 28, according to Redfin.
+The housing market in Seattle is warming up, especially as the tech sector continues to increasingly bolster the market and increase demand.

 A Good Time to Buy in Seattle

 Based on the above-mentioned trends, now may seem like a great time to buy in Seattle.
-Prices are much lower than they were a year ago, and the market may be favoring buyers a bit more for the first time in a while.
+Prices are much lower than they were a year ago, and mortgage rates continue to be very low, making a mortgage much more affordable.

 Related: Seattle Home Buyer Guide

 Will you need mortgage financing to buy a home in Seattle?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for more than 25 years.
-We offer a wide variety of mortgage programs and products with flexible qualification criteria.
+Sammamish Mortgage has been serving buyers across the Pacific Northwest for about 28 years.
+We offer a wide variety of mortgage programs and products with flexible qualification criteria in WA, OR, CO, and ID.
 Please contact us today with any financing-related questions you have.